 Big data analytics is a fast-paced industry that keeps on improving and evolving.
 There is no constant state in this industry, and that is why Business Intelligence (BI) should continuously grow at the same pace.

 Why is there a need for continuous changes?
 The simple answer is that older BI processes cannot keep up with the customers' demand.
 They lack in their ability to accurately interpret and quantify business' Key Performance Indicators (KPIs) and Return on Investment (ROI).

 A data management system is useless if it cannot fulfill its primary purpose of predicting accurate information about business processes.

-In addition to that, older BI systems are also ineffective ways to integrate information from multiple channels and streamline the communication between various departments.
+In addition to that, older BI systems are also ineffective ways to integrate information from multiple channels and streamline communication between various departments.

 New data warehousing solutions also minimize the inefficiencies caused by gaps in communication.
 State-of-the-art structures can integrate the information from multiple channels and store it on one platform, streamlining the communication process.

-The biggest recent advancement that we’ve seen in data engineering structures is that data analytics software has become extremely user-friendly.
+The most significant recent advancement that we’ve seen in data engineering structures is that data analytics software has become extremely user-friendly.
 Previously, only professionals with the appropriate skillset were able to work with data.
 Now anyone with basic information can deduce results and information because the complex aspects of data engineering are taken care of by computer algorithms.